Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 Basically, he is saying that he has become an integral part of this new culture.
 It's been quite an education for him.

 But he is not happy being a conformist.
 He wants to regain a former innocence the youngster still holds.
 He wants no part of this new culture and all these muting things.
 That word muting means to deaden in this context.

 He comes clean.
-He wants the son to show him how to regain this lost innocence.
-How to laugh and smile like in the old days when he was young and carefree and the culture encouraged openness and honesty a pure identity.
+He wants the son to show him how to regain this lost innocence and true identity.
+How to laugh and smile like in the old days when he was young and carefree and the culture encouraged openness and honesty.